Wildlife

 Fast ID cuesmall to medium body, a pale neck ring, and contrasting belly color when visible

-Typical Arizona habitata diverse range, including Mohave and Sonoran desert scrub and Petran montane conifer forest
+Typical Arizona habitatDiverse settings from Mohave and Sonoran desert scrub to Petran montane conifer forest

 Arizona rangeFound across most of central and southeastern Arizona